Preconditioned Chebyshev BiCG for parameterized linear systems: Introduction

+where $\tilde{x}(\mu) \approx x(\mu)$.
+In practice, our method approximates the solution to a companion linearization of the form

+with coefficient matrices $K$, $M \in \mathbb{R}^{dn \times dn}$ and constant vector $\tilde{b} \in \mathbb{R}^{dn}$.
+The solution to \eqref{approx} and the companion linearization are equivalent in a certain sense, shown in Section~\ref{sec:linearization}.
+Here the bases for two Krylov subspaces are generated via a Lanczos biorthogonalization procedure as in the biconjugate gradient method (BiCG) \cite{BiCG76,Lanczos52}.
+Specifically, the method incorporates shift-and-invert preconditioners of the form $(K-\sigma M)^{-1}$ and $(K-\sigma M)^{-T}$, for $\sigma \in (-a,a)$, to accelerate convergence for solutions corresponding to values of $\mu$ close to the chosen target $\sigma$.
+Additionally, the use of such preconditioners leads to a shifted linear system, and shift- and scaling-invariance properties of Krylov subspaces are exploited.
+In this way, we reuse one Krylov subspace basis matrix to determine approximations to \eqref{our-problem} for many different values of $\mu$.

-We propose two variants of one method.
+We propose two variants of our method.
 The first variant considers an exact application of the preconditioner in a BiCG setting for shifted systems, inspired by \cite{PreCondAhmed}.
-The second variant incorporates an inexact application of the preconditioners in a flexible BiCG setting for shifted systems, based on the prior works \cite{Saad1993,Vogel2007}.
-We prove a bound on how inexactly we can apply the preconditioner $(K-\sigma M)^{-1}$ without degrading convergence of the algorithm in general, inspired by work in \cite{inexKry}.
-The first variant is appropriate only when an LU decomposition of a matrix of dimension $n \times n$ is feasible, where the inexact variant has the potential to solve a wider variety of large-scale problems.
+The second variant incorporates an approximate application of the preconditioners in an inexact BiCG setting for shifted systems, based on the prior works \cite{Saad1993,Vogel2007}.
+We prove a bound on the residual of the second variant, and the bound is efficient to compute.

+The first variant is appropriate only when an LU decomposition of a matrix of dimension $n \times n$ is feasible, whereas the inexact variant has the potential to solve a wider variety of large-scale problems.
 While the second variant is based on the first variant, the first variant may be useful in itself in cases where the exact LU decomposition is computable, as discussed in Section~\ref{sec:Flex}.
 Numerical simulations from time-delay systems and a parameterized Helmholtz equation show the performance of our proposed algorithms.
-All simulations were carried out on a 2.3 GHz Dual-Core Intel Core i5 processor with 16 GB RAM.
-The software for all examples in this section are available online.\footnote{\texttt{https://github.com/siobhanie/ChebyshevBiCG}}
+Note, BiCG with right preconditioning is used throughout this work.
+A left preconditioned setting would have been possible with the first variant but not the second, as inexact preconditioning requires right preconditioning.